RossWittenberg/mondo-test/README.md

 Create a [CMS](https://mondo-test.herokuapp.com/mondo/backend).
 I chose to create a blog.

+The CMS can be accessed via the navigation bar (reveled when 'hamburger' is clicked) and at **https://mondo-test.herokuapp.com/mondo/backend**

 Upon attempting the access the CMS portion of the application, a user will be prompted to login with existing admin credentials or create a new admin account.
 For this feature I used 'Devise', a very popular authentication/authorization gem.

 Once logged in, an admin-user now has access to all CRUD actions for both 'Users' and 'Posts'.
 This includes associating a post with a user.